 I am originally from Germany but spent almost all of my life in other countries (the US being my 9th).
 When I was 5 years old, my family moved to Croatia through a German NGO, to help with post-war reconstruction.
 There I finished elementary and high school.
 I also went to school in South Africa for a while, as an exchange student.
 After graduating from high school, I worked as a volunteer teacher in an orphanage in Kenya, near Nairobi, where I started a small coding school program for disadvantaged children.

 During my undergraduate studies, I worked in Ice & Climate research at the Niels Bohr Institute, at the University of Copenhagen in Denmark (see publications).
 Afterwards, I joined the hedge fund D. E. Shaw & Co. in London for a while, where I created computer simulations of the bond and foreign exchange market.
 Before starting my master's degree at EPFL, I spent some time in the sunny and picturesque city of La Jolla, at University of California in San Diego.
 There, I worked on Machine Learning research (see publications) and enjoyed surfing in the Pacific Ocean.

 From 2018 until 2020, I did my master's degree in Physics and Data Science at EPFL in Switzerland.
 During my studies in Switzerland, I worked as a research assistant, I work in the group of Prof. Giovanni De Micheli on Quantum Computing.
-I am founder and president of the EPFL Quantum Computing Association and vice-president of the Debate and Model United Nations association.
+I am also the founder and former president of the EPFL Quantum Computing Association and former vice-president of the Debate and Model United Nations association.
 In the Summer 2019, I worked at the National University of Singapore on Quantum Optimization Algorithms, with applications in finance.

 2018 - 2020